Two Years of Iperstudio

 The role of its members

-Whenever we publish a website, it is like to place a new building in a megalopolis, by taking all the responsibilities that this entails.
+Whenever we publish a website, it is like placing a new building in a megalopolis, by taking all the responsibilities that this entails.
 More than just providing our clients with a place that encourages their communication and information sharing, we try to improve and preserve the state of the entire community in which it will be placed.

 Whenever we publish a website, it is like to place a new building in a megalopolis, by taking all the responsibilities that this entails.